Ignitarium-Renesas/RZV2L_AiLibrary/01_Head_count/README.md

 - Camera input is fed to the model with proper pre-processing.
 - The count is calculated based on the detected heads.

 ### Building the sample application:

-This is an optional step since already compiled application is available in exe/.
+This is an optional step since already compiled application is available in the `exe/` folder.
 These steps must be performed in Laptop/PC with the support of RZV2L toolchain.
+Find the steps in the repository's Readme file available at home page.

-Please follow the below steps for image application:
+After doing desired modifications in the source code, please follow the below steps to create he executable:

 ```
 cd $work_dir